davidnoq/Foodcraft/sprints/sprint4.md

 - profile displays user liked recipes
 - allow user to clear all recipes in profile
 - allow user to delete account
+- allow user to choose from preselected recipes on the dropdown menu
+- allows user to get inspiration from the featured recipe of the day and see ingredients plus instructions
+- fixed about page to look more straightforward
+- fixed home page and styling of the entire website including the buttons

 **Backend**
 - added DELETE function for user accounts